 - The rear guard of the chopper (straw spreader) is released by levering the locking pivot to the right with the tool.
-The guard also gets locked in the upper position and is released correspondingly. - Open the belt guard on the chopper by placing the tool in the hole on the fixed guard from the rear and levering the locking open.
-There is also a locking latch in the guard that has to be opened first.
-The guard is secured in the upper position with a rubber strip. - Open the locking on the rear door to the straw hood by placing the tool in the hole in the bottom left-hand corner and levering the locking open.
-There is also a locking latch in the guard that has to be opened first.
-Fig. B3.
+The guard also gets locked in the upper position and is released correspondingly. - Choppers belt guard is opened by loosening the bolt on the guard and turning the cover open.
+The guard is secured in the upper position with a rubber strip. - Straw hoods cover is opened by loosing the bolts of the guard and removing guard.